JDIZM/compound-interest/README.md

 2. debtRepayment - a borrowed investment calculated over a period of time with a decreasing principal or interest only payments
 3. contribution - a single investment calculated over a period of time with additional contributions
 4. mortgage `not yet implemented`

-debtRepayment option is confusing to say the least; all this appears to do is not calculate the principal in the total investment cost.

 ### Examples